tt-202/PA2/README.txt

 specific requirements of this assignment.
 I verified all logic, tested the implementation, and made adjustments to ensure correctness and compliance with the assignment specifications.

+In addition, we used Cursor for inter-file contextualization and orchestration.
+Cursor was able to debug minor issues significantly quicker than normal because it can read our files for us and identify issues.
+For example, we had spacing issues in the console printed output that didnt exactly match the expected output provided by the assignment.
+Cursor was able to identify which one of our C files is responsible for printing the console messages.
+We utilized Claude Sonnet 4.5 model in Cursor.

+Some prompts we used for debugging:
+- "there are spacing issues in my produced output that do not match the expected output" (I pasted the expected output for comparison)
+- " the awakened print should print when the thread is available, also it needs to print before all the waiting prints. look at the expected hash.log for reference, thread 0 awakens before all the other threads print that they are waiting" (i pasted the expected hash.log output for comparison)

 KNOWN LIMITATIONS:
 ------------------
 - Thread execution order may vary between runs due to OS scheduling